Aeris111/CS_song/README.md

 ## Overview

-This repository contains total 100 song lyrics with annotation information
+This repository contains lyrics for total 100 songs from Ultimate Song Chart Awards Presentation Top5 between 2004-2023.
+The text corpus is munually annotated with code-switching information.

 - alternate between cantaonese to non-cantonese language